Pondidum/NScientist/readme.md

 ```

 ## Testing
-When testing, it can be useful to see all the mismatches occouring, even those you have `Ignored()`.
+When testing, it can be useful to see all the mismatches occurring, even those you have `Ignored()`.
 You can tell NScientist to throw an exception whenever there is a mismatch - **don't leave this in your production code!**
 ```csharp
 public Template GetTemplate(string name, int version) {